Menu

 In this clinic, we will focus on individual IMPROVEMENT through video ANALYSIS.
 Depending on demand and staff availability, this session may be combined into a regular class.

-(For intermediate riders and skiers and above)
+(For INTERMEDIATE riders and skiers and above)

 The more you learn about skiing and snowboarding, the more you realise how similar the techniques are.
-In this clinic, we'll rider together with our ski friends, get lots of mileage on the snow and make the maximum use of terrain available at the resort while still getting a few valuable tips to improve your freeride skills from your instructors.
+In this clinic, we'll ride together with our ski friends, get lots of mileage on the snow and make the maximum use of terrain available at the resort while still getting a few valuable tips to improve your freeride skills from your instructors.

-Think “less talk and more rock”.
+Think “less talk and more rock."

 Interested in learning how to snowboard in hardboots (also know as riding plates, carving boards).
 If you have your own equipment, we can help you learn how to ride it, and how to apply the skills you learn riding softboots into riding hardboots.